rdef/yacht-mip/README.md

 **Yet Another Computational HASS Tool for the Mobile Investigation of Platforms** or **yacht-mip** is a relatively easy to use tool for researchers to annotate social posts into a research database from a mobile phone.
 For the uninitiated, HASS stands for Humanities and Social Sciences.

+**yacht-mip** is currently in development.
+The current release is _not functional_.
+The current release has been made in order to snapshot the project in its current form for posterity.

 **yacht-mip** is designed to act as a mid-level technical solution that provides lightweight automation for researchers studying social platforms by creating a quick way to select and code social data. **yacht-mip** works by allowing a research participant or researcher to easily share posts from social media platforms into a research database and to conduct [qualitative coding](https://en.wikipedia.org/wiki/Coding_(social_sciences)) on the fly, then making data accessible for analysis using either **pandas** or by exporting to spreadsheets.

 **yacht-mip** relies on Telegram in order to operate, and all users will need an account in order to contribute or receive data.
 Telegram does have spammy bots, so I recommend hardening your accounts against spam after signup.